poy/onpar/matchers/README.md

 ```

 ### BeAbove
-BeAboveMatcher accepts a numerical value.
+BeAboveMatcher accepts a float64.
 It succeeds if the actual is greater
 than the expected.

 ```go